What is our core purpose?

 - We value fair and transparent labor relationships, and we work actively to counter exploitation.

-These community agreements were voted into use by the DH@MSU Core Faculty in April 2020.
+These community agreements were voted into use by the DH@MSU Core Faculty in April 2020 and updated in December 2022.